maggie-lee/Georgia-covid-tracking-for-reporters/README.md

 Several bots were archiving this already when I started one on March 18.

-UPDATE March 23: All the high fives to [Nate Harris](https://github.com/nwithan8) for writing like a do-it-all version of this archiver with scheduling, command-line arguments, fine controls.
+All the high fives to [Nate Harris](https://github.com/nwithan8) for writing like a do-it-all version of this archiver with scheduling, command-line arguments, fine controls.
+Like, you could use it to archive any page, not just the covid page.

 All that is in covid-page-archiver.py and requirements.txt above and in [Nate's Github](https://github.com/nwithan8/Georgia-covid-tracking-for-reporters).  🙏